balderdashy/sails-docs/reference/Blueprints.md

 ### Notes

-> The 'Find One' method does not accept filtering/pagination/sorting query parameters (they wouldn't make a whole lot of sense)

 > For the associations examples, while the blueprint routes work for all types of associations, keep in mind that the `associatedAttribute` will be the key name specified in your associatING model config for the associatED model or collection.

 # Create A Record